UnicoLab/FlowyML/docs/user-guide/api-execution.md

 # API-Based Execution & Token Management 🚀

-UniFlow provides a robust REST API for executing pipelines, managing tokens, and interacting with the system programmatically.
-This allows you to integrate UniFlow into your existing infrastructure, such as CI/CD pipelines or custom dashboards.
+flowyml provides a robust REST API for executing pipelines, managing tokens, and interacting with the system programmatically.
+This allows you to integrate flowyml into your existing infrastructure, such as CI/CD pipelines or custom dashboards.

 ## 🔑 Token Management

-Secure access to the UniFlow API is managed via API tokens.
+Secure access to the flowyml API is managed via API tokens.

 ### Creating Tokens